 - Cunningham, G.M., Higginson, F.R., Riddler, A.H.M. and Emery, K.A.
 (1988) Systems Used to Classify Rural Lands in New South Wales.
-Soil Conservation Service of NSW and NSW Department of Agriculture. - Department of Planning and Infrastructure (2012) Standard and Model Conditions for Underground Mining. - Mine Subsidence Engineering Consultants (2017) South Bates Extension Modification Subsidence Assessment - Subsidence Predictions and Impact Assessments for the Natural and Built Features in Support of the Modification Application for the South Bates Extension Modification.
-Report prepared for Wambo Coal Pty Limited. - Mine Subsidence Engineering Consultants (2020) South Bates Extension Subsidence Assessment Subsidence Predictions and Impact Assessments for the Natural and Built Features in Support of the Extraction Plan Application for the South Bates Extension WYLW21 to WYLW24.
+Soil Conservation Service of NSW and NSW Department of Agriculture. - Department of Planning and Infrastructure (2012) Standard and Model Conditions for Underground Mining. - Mine Subsidence Engineering Consultants (2022) South Bates Extension Underground Mine Longwalls 24 to 26 Modification Subsidence Assessment Subsidence Predictions and Impact Assessments for the Natural and Built Features in Support of the Modification Application for the South Bates Extension Underground Mine Longwalls 24-26 Modification.
+Report prepared for Wambo Coal Pty Limited. - Mine Subsidence Engineering Consultants (2024) South Bates Extension Underground Mine Longwalls 24A to 26 Extraction Plan Subsidence Assessment Subsidence Predictions and Impact Assessments for the Natural and Built Features in Support of the Updated Extraction Plan Application for the South Bates Extension Underground Mine Longwalls 24A-26 in the Whybrow Seam.
 Report prepared for Wambo Coal Pty Limited.